awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

 Objects that you can view in an Amazon EFS system include regular files, directories, symbolic links, and special files \(FIFOs and sockets\)\.
 Each of these objects is metered for 2 kibibytes \(KiB\) of metadata \(for its inode\) and one or more increments of 4 KiB of data\.
 The following list explains the metered data size for different types of file system objects:
 + **Regular files** – The metered data size of a regular file is the logical size of the file rounded to the next 4\-KiB increment, except that it might be less for sparse files\.

   A *sparse file* is a file to which data is not written to all positions of the file before its logical size is reached\.
-For a sparse file, if the actual storage used is less than the logical size rounded to the next 4\-KiB increment, Amazon EFS reports actual storage used as the metered data size\.
+For a sparse file, in some cases the actual storage used is less than the logical size rounded to the next 4\-KiB increment\.
+In these cases, Amazon EFS reports actual storage used as the metered data size\.
 + **Directories** – The metered data size of a directory is the actual storage used for the directory entries and the data structure that holds them, rounded to the next 4\-KiB increment\.
 The metered data size doesn't include the actual storage used by the file data\.
 + **Symbolic links and special files** – The metered data size for these objects is always 4 KiB\.